ACCA vs CPA: Differences & Career Prospects | Zell Education

 In this paper, you dive into the basic principles of business and how they blend with today’s technologies.

-• Understanding the organizational structure, leadership, and management within a business.
+• Understanding the organisational structure, leadership, and management within a business.

 • Exploring the environmental factors affecting business operations.

-• Delving into accounting principles and functions in the business context.
+• Focus on into accounting principles and functions in the business context.

 • Examining control processes in accounting and finance within a business.